remy/remysharp.com/public/blog/auto-populating-select-boxes-using-jquery-ajax.md

 <ol>
 <li><a href="http://jquery.com/src/jquery-latest.js">Latest copy of jQuery</a></li>
-<li>A basic understanding of <a href="http://en.wikipedia.org/wiki/JSON#Supported_data_types.2C_syntax_and_example">JSON</a> (donâ€™t let this put you off - itâ€™s really very, very easy)</li>
+<li>A basic understanding of <a href="http://en.wikipedia.org/wiki/JSON#Supported_data_types.2C_syntax_and_example">JSON</a> (don't let this put you off - it's really very, very easy)</li>
-<li>A server-side script that can respond to the AJAX request (though Iâ€™ve provided a simple example)</li>
+<li>A server-side script that can respond to the AJAX request (though I've provided a simple example)</li>
 </ol>

 <h2>Demo</h2>

 <p>Our demo will specifically look to build a simple form that allows us to book human resource for a project.
-The top level category is the resource type, and the sub-category will list the individualâ€™s names.</p>
+The top level category is the resource type, and the sub-category will list the individual's names.</p>

 <p><a href="http://remysharp.com/wp-content/uploads/2007/01/select.html">See the demo in action</a></p>

 <h2>How it works</h2>

 <p>Once the top level category select is changed, it sends an AJAX request for the sub-categories.
-The result of which are converted to select options and the sub-category selectâ€™s elements are replaced.</p>
+The result of which are converted to select options and the sub-category select's elements are replaced.</p>

 <h2>Unobtrusive JavaScript</h2>

 <p>First things first: as with any page that is loaded with JavaScript and AJAX functionality, it should work without JavaScript.</p>

-<p>To achieve this for our tutorial hereâ€™s what we need to ensure:</p>
+<p>To achieve this for our tutorial here's what we need to ensure:</p>

 <ol>
 <li>When the page is loaded, the sub-category is loaded (if the top level has a selected item).</li>
-<li>There is a â€˜load sub-categoryâ€™ button the user can select to re-load the page.
+<li>There is a â€˜load sub-category' button the user can select to re-load the page.
 We will hide this button with a &lt;noscript&gt; tag in our demo.</li>
 </ol>

 <h2>The Code</h2>